 - One service-specific configuration part - Three channel-specific configuration parts

 Further configurations for PollingMode and RSSI are available and can be modified in IDLEMode via an SPI command and/or User SW.

-Figure 2-1 gives an overview on the service based-concept.
+Figure 2-1 on page 9 gives an overview on the service based-concept.